 #6.
 Cook at a High Temperature

 For most deep-fried recipes, you’ll want to heat your oil to around 375 degrees.
-You’ll know it’s reached this mark when the oil starts to shimmer, giving off visible waves of heat.
+If you’re wondering how do you know when oil is ready to deep fry, it’s reached its mark when the oil starts to shimmer, giving off visible waves of heat.
 For total accuracy, use a frying thermometer to monitor the rising temp.
+We like to use this digital thermometer from ThermoWorks ($34).
 Once you add foods, the heat will lower, so you may need to give it time to heat back up between batches.

 #7: Choose Small, Dry Ingredients

 The easiest foods to fry are those that are small and dry, like hush puppies or fried okra.
 Cut your ingredients into bite-size pieces, about an inch or two in size.
 If you’re dealing with raw ingredients, pat the food dry with a paper towel before adding any batter or frying.
 This’ll remove any extra moisture that could cause the oil to spit and sputter.

 The secret to a crispy-fried crunch?
 Dunking your ingredients in a simple homemade batter.
 For this Crispy Fried Chicken recipe, home cook Leanne Schnitzler of Lima, Montana, coats her chicken in a simple garlic salt and paprika flour mixture, with egg to stick.
 If you’d like, you can add bread crumbs, too.
 This technique adds a crisp texture to just about any ingredient, be it meaty morsels or fresh veggies.

 For happy frying, keep the temperature of the oil steady.
 If the temperature drops, your food will have an overcooked exterior and undercooked exterior.
 It’ll also take much longer for food to cook, resulting in heavy, greasy food instead of something that’s crisp and light.
 Some common mistakes that cause the temperature to drop are:

 - Overcrowding the pan